Dylan-Speight/real-world-application/README.md

 _**Material UI**_

 ### A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

+- Project management
+- Design
+- Technical skills
+- Knowledge of how a website is built
+-

 ### Within your own project what knowledge or skills were required to complete your project, and overcome challenges?